Open Positions

 Postdoctoral Position in Vision Science

-To apply, please send curriculum vitae, brief statement of research interests and accomplishments, and names of two references to Michele Rucci and Jonathan Victor.
+To apply, please send curriculum vitae, a statement of research interests and accomplishments, and the names of two references to Martina Poletti (martina_poletti@urmc.rochester.edu) and Michele Rucci (mrucci@ur.rochester.edu).